zqtcao/fsnd-linux-server/README.md

 - Download the key to your local machine
 - SSH into the instance using `ssh ubuntu@52.32.29.86 -i your_key_name.pem`

+## Configure firewall
+- From the instance page open the "Networking" tab
+- Add two ports under the "Firewall" section - a custom TCP port 2200 and UDP port 123

 # Part II: Initial Server Configuration

 ## Keep system up-to-date